closes #27494

 For those already familiar with #29838, here are the differences between #29838 and this that are visible to the user:

-- The suffix does not use the first 4 bytes of hash160(challenge), but rather the first 8 bytes of the unhashed challenge.
-If desired, I can use the message start instead as suggested in #29838 (comment).
+- The suffix does not use the first 4 bytes of hash160(challenge), but rather the network magic (message start) as mentioned in #29838 (comment) and #34566 (comment).

 - If the default challenge is provided to

 -signetchallenge, #29838 added a suffix to the datadir, whereas this PR does not.
-This includes backward compatibility when the default signet is used explicitly, not only implicitly, even though the default signet consensus parameters aren’t used in the explicit case.1 A test was added for this case.
+This includes backward compatibility when the default signet is used explicitly, not only implicitly, even though the default signet consensus parameters aren't used in the explicit case.[^1] A test was added for this case.

 Unlike #29838, this PR does not update tests that didn't break (rpc_bind.py, interface_bitcoin_cli.py).
 I have found other tests where datadir_path is used in combination with self.chain (regexp: datadir_path.*chain).
 I considered it inconsistent to update some tests but not all of them.
 I've decided to not update all of them to keep the scope of this PR low until feedback.
 I can go through all tests in a follow-up PR to make sure they don't break when they are ever used with (custom) signet, however unlikely that might be.